Amazon announced imminent updates to its Buyer-Seller communication guidelines. Does this affect your store?

 As always, it might be worth running your messages by a second person or through an app such as Grammarly to make sure you’re figuratively crossing your t’s and dotting your i’s when it comes to spelling and grammar.

 If you sell internationally, Google Translate is a free app that may come in handy.
 This is especially notable for those who sell outside of their residence and may not be fluent in the customer’s language.
 Sellers must respond to buyers in the customer’s Language of Preference.

-The updated guidelines dictate that no tracking pixels or images, links to opt-out of messaging, or external links (unless they are secure working links) are allowed for formatting purposes.
+The updated guidelines dictate no tracking pixels or images, links to opt-out of messaging, or external links for formatting purposes.
 Additionally, approved message and graphic sizes are specified in the guidelines, so ensure your layout is within Amazon’s recommendations.

-For any questions on specifics to your communication methods, it’s best to contact Seller Central Support before the changes go into effect to avoid any complications.
+For questions regarding your communication methods, it’s best to contact Seller Central Support.

 Verify your messaging templates are in line with the updated Communication Guidelines by November 3 to optimize your selling experience!
-Be sure to drop your email below to stay informed about the latest Amazon updates and news.
+Lastly, be sure to drop your email below to stay informed about the latest Amazon updates and news.